Skip to main content

 Xarelto (rivaroxaban) is a blood thinner medication that helps treat and prevent unwanted blood clots.
 It belongs to a class of blood thinners called direct-acting oral anticoagulants (DOACs).

-DOACs like Xarelto are considered safer than other blood thinners, such as warfarin.
-They’re less likely to cause bleeding-related side effects and don’t require a special diet.
+Xarelto and other DOACs are generally considered safer than other blood thinners, such as warfarin (Coumadin, Jantoven).
+They’re less likely to cause bleeding-related side effects overall and don’t require a special diet.
 They also have fewer drug interactions to worry about.
-But fewer doesn’t mean none — there are still some interactions it’s good to be aware of if you’re taking a DOAC.
+But fewer doesn’t mean none — there are still some interactions it’s good to be aware of if you’re taking Xarelto.

-Let’s take a look at seven Xarelto interactions and how to manage them.
-Keep in mind, this doesn’t include every possible interaction.
+Keep in mind, this list doesn’t include every possible interaction.
 It’s best to have your healthcare team review your medication list to check for any interactions before starting Xarelto.
+It’s also a good idea to check with your prescriber or pharmacist before taking any over-the-counter (OTC) medications or supplements with Xarelto.

 1. Other blood thinners

 In most cases, you’ll only take one blood thinner at a time.
 But in some situations, you may need to take more than one type of blood thinner.
 In this case, be sure to follow your prescriber’s instructions.
-And let them know if you notice any signs of mild bleeding, such as frequent nosebleeds or bleeding when brushing or flossing your teeth.
-This could be an early sign that your blood isn’t clotting as well as it should.
+And let them know if you notice any signs of mild bleeding, such as unusual bruising, frequent nosebleeds, or bleeding when brushing or flossing your teeth.
+These could be early signs that your blood isn’t clotting as well as it should.

 If you notice blood in your urine or stool, you’re coughing or vomiting blood, or have a bruise that’s getting larger, seek emergency care.
 A more serious bleeding issue could be the cause.